3box/3id-resolver/README.md

+# ⚠️ ⚠️ Deprecated in favor of Ceramic ⚠️ ⚠️
+> 3box.js and related tools built by 3Box Labs are deprecated and no loger supported.
+Developers are encurraged to build with https://ceramic.network which is a more secure and decentralized protocol for sovereign data.

 # 3ID Resolver

 This library is intended to resolve 3ID DID documents.
 3ID is a thin identity protocol that uses ipfs and ethereum to publish and rotate the cryptographic keys used by an identity.